-Your complaint will be acknowledged within three working days.
+Your complaint will be acknowledged within two working days.
 And we'll do our best to respond within 15 days.

 Our overall objective is to resolve problems at this stage and put right any complaints which are upheld.
 Our reply will clearly explain our position in respect of your complaint.

 If you're not satisfied with the response you receive, you can submit a corporate complaint.

 Please ensure you've raised your complaint with the service area in question before making a formal corporate complaint.